 Budget herb vapes are really straightforward to use for the most part, and the CFC Lite carries that tradition forward.

-Cleaning is quite straightforward too.
+Cleaning is quite straightforward too unlike the vaporizers such as the Mighty whose cleaning is a bit of a tricky business.
 The cleaning brush should be used after every session or so on the mouthpiece and chamber to keep them free of grime.

 Every dozen sessions or so, we like to take the screens out and soak them in isopropyl alcohol and give the chamber and mouthpiece a quick treatment with a cotton swab soaked in iso.